DayaneMoises/DayaneMoises/README.md

 - 👋 Hi, I’m @DayaneMoises
-- 👀 I'm interested in being a software developer
+- 👀 I'm interested in being a quality assurance
-- 🌱 I'm currently learning Python and C#
+- 🌱 I'm currently learning JavaScript and C#

 <!---
 DayaneMoises/DayaneMoises is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.